 a) Skipper salutes only if wearing a Flag officer’s cap.

-b) Lower Canadian flag, or furl it, is flown from the transom.
+b) Lower Canadian flag, or furl it, flown from the stern.

 c) (No Canadian flag? - luff the jib).